adrienharnay/ssr-starter-pack/README.md

 #### Mapping hashed names to predictable names

-In order to include our assets in the document, we will need to be able to predict their dynamic name.
-For this one, we will be using [webpack-manifest-plugin]().
+How will we include our assets in the document if their name is dynamic?
+Well, we will have to generate files which will map predictable chunk names to dynamic ones.
+In order to do this, we will use [webpack-manifest-plugin](https://github.com/danethurber/webpack-manifest-plugin).

 [webpack.config.client.js](./webpack.config.client.js)
 ```js